Leighton Park School, Reading

 Students and staff all call each other by their first names and this approachability permeates throughout the whole school, there’s no ‘them and us’ – just a lot of R.E.S.P.E.C.T.
 If a child breaks the rules (nobody’s perfect), the PSCHE programme gives students a lot of support to make the right choices, giving them a sense of maturity.
 Expectations are clear and discipline is robust.
 At first glance, it can almost seem hidden, but it is in fact quietly iron clad.

 They don’t wear a uniform, either.
-There’s a dress code and a school sweater, but the look is smart business attire – conservatively embracing individuality but parents will appreciate the affordability factor.
+Apart from a school sweater, the dress code is smart business attire – conservatively embracing individuality but parents will appreciate the affordability factor.

 There are some lovely quirks within the grounds a lovely orchard with bee hives and a seating area under the trees made up of a circle of logs for outside lessons.
 There’s also about 10 acres of fields and meadows in the immediate vicinity of the school buildings and boarding houses where children can roam free, with a strictly enforced signing in and out system.
 Let’s not forget the Peace Pole, made from a fallen oak tree, it was commissioned to mark the school’s 125th anniversary.

 The 90 hobbies on offer can get pretty whacky too.
 Alongside traditional activities like sport, music, book club and Duke of Edinburgh, there’s corset making, digital media production, coding, mindfulness and FIFA club.
 An overwhelming list, but never a dull day to be had here.

 WRAP AROUND CARE